-In these postmodern times, this generation is so spiritual but one wonders if the spirituality matches with the scriptures, there is little thinking scripturally among the student fraternity.
 The bible although mostly owned by every student still remains the most unread and misunderstood book in our universities and colleges today; this accounts for higher biblical illiteracy in our time.

-Universities and colleges create environments that encourage students to rethink the beliefs of their upbringing, including their meaning in life, values, and identity.
+Universities and colleges create environments that encourage students to rethink the beliefs of their upbringing, meaning in life, values, and identity.
 The university/college remains a place of the free market of ideas.
-The discussions that follow on inside and outside the lecture room are not value-neutral exchanges, but rather places of persuasion where students debate and accept differing explanations of the good or the bad, the true and false, and the beautiful and ugly- this definitely forms a pattern of thinking that will inform their lives and shape the societies in which they live.
+The discussions that follow inside and outside the lecture room are not value-neutral exchanges, but rather places of persuasion where students debate and accept differing explanations of the good or the bad, the true and false, and the beautiful and ugly- this definitely forms a pattern of thinking that will inform their lives and shape the societies in which they live.

-Because students are uniquely open to new ideas and strategically positioned to be shaped for the next course of their lives as they move from home and family to the independence of adulthood, students need models in the church (chaplaincies) to offer biblical guidance and support as they journey through campus and beyond.
+Students are uniquely open to new ideas and strategically positioned to be shaped for the next course of their lives as they move from home and family to the independence of adulthood, students need models in the church (chaplaincies) to offer biblical guidance and support as they journey through campus and beyond.

 It is in this context that, Living Word Uganda promotes faithful bible handling among students.